joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 physical computer is nothing more than a system with a mapping from its physical states to the states of an abstract Turing machine.
-This mapping does not need to be especially simple, nor does anyone need to know how the physical system has managed to correctly map its own states onto the states of the Turing machine.
+This mapping does not need to be especially simple, nor does anyone need to know how the physical system has managed to correctly update its physical states to match the corresponding updates of the Turing machine.
 The mapping just needs to exist.

 In every experiment I paired the `consciousness.exe` computer program with a computer program that runs bubble sort to highlight the conceptual difference